 The three main characteristics of an ATRI building are: Reversibility, Lightness and Minimum Execution Time.
 In his PhD thesis, architectural scholar Gerardo Wadel carried out a comparison of construction systems using Spanish conventional building standards as a benchmark.
 The results leave no doubt about the relative unsustainability of the conventional system.
 Particularly when we look at the advantages of the ATRI system: the lightweight modular construction based on three-dimensional units - whether in steel, wood or mixed - is far more efficient, especially in plots where the road environment allows truck access and there is room for a crane.
 In projects that are based on standard measures and suitable for conventional road transport, viability is further enhanced, both in terms of the standardization of the design process and the possibilities of material reuse.

-Wood has greater maintenance needs than the other systems, but it meets all requirements and its particular characteristics make it of interest.
+Comparing building systems with different materials, wood has greater maintenance needs than the other systems, but it meets all requirements and its particular characteristics make it of interest.
 ATRI research has given particular consideration to the metal structure variant based on ISO intermodal containers.
 This variant has many advantages, ranging from price to ecological consistency and the logistics of transportation, assembly and disassembly.
-Previous work, and these studies themselves, shows that the size restriction of containers is by no means an insurmountable obstacle to obtaining interesting spatial distributions.
+Previous work, and these studies themselves, show that the size restriction of containers is by no means an insurmountable obstacle to obtain interesting spatial distributions.
 Construction based on 2D elements in steel, wood and combinations of the above have many of the advantages of their three-dimensional 'relatives', but in this case they are especially suitable for work sites with limitated access, as could be the case of city centres.

 A building methodology optimized for ATRI's specific characteristics.
 This methodology can be summarized in four stages: